martyndavies/cmdgrid/README.md

 You can pass short flags, like `-h`, or long flags like `--hostname`.

+### The -p flag

+The `-p` flag tells the application you'll be working with the Parse API.

+Although the application currently only supports the Parse API, it will support more aspects of SendGrid soon and flags will be used to differentiate between these, hence its requirement now.

 ### Adding a new setting

 Adding a new inbound parse setting requires both a hostname and a URL endpoint, so you must pass the `-h` and `-u` flags.